UNSW-CEEM/NEMSEER/ROADMAP.md

     }

-    Loader -- ForecastTypeValidators :initialised by forecasttype_input_validation()\nOne for each forecast type Loader -- RawCacheManager :initialised by load_from_rawcache()
+    Query -- ForecastTypeValidators :initialised by forecasttype_input_validation()\nOne for each forecast type Query -- RawCacheManager :initialised by load_from_rawcache()
-    Loader -- ProcessedCacheManager :initialised by check_processed_cache()
+    Query -- ProcessedCacheManager :initialised by check_processed_cache()
-    Loader -- ForecastTypeDownloader :initialised by download_and_convert_data()\nOne for each forecast_type
+    Query -- ForecastTypeDownloader :initialised by download_and_convert_data()\nOne for each forecast_type
     AggregatedForecastbyType -- ProcessedCacheManager : initialised by compile_to_processed_cache()
     RawCacheManager -- CompiledRawData
     ForecastTypeDownloader --CompiledRawData